ashishtayal14/ReadmeCheatsheet/README.md

   1. Ordered sub-list
 4. And another item.

+1. Item 1
+1. Item 2
+1. Item 3
+   1. Item 3a
+   1. Item 3b

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b

 Some text that should be aligned with the above item.

 * Unordered list can use asterisks
 - Or minuses